js-jslog/harpguru-scripts/richters-other-56-positions.md

 have to go one position further to 3rd to get Dorian.
 And while you would need to play an Ionian Richter in 12th position to play a Lydian scale, you can of course do that in 1st position on a Lydian Richter, and you get to play Ionian (Major) in second position, which is the primary goal of what we call country tuning.

-Let's look at country tuning for a minute.
-This is commonly described as a major diatonic with a raised 5draw, making the 7natural accessible without an overblow, which for most of us is pretty important for being able to play major scale tunes in second position.
-The 9draw is often left as a 7b because it's actually not too hard to get
-7nautal from the 9blowbend and you can get the scoop there too which is nice.
-Still some people choose to raise the 9draw too, and then you have a Lydian Richter.

-And theres more.
-Let's look at the Dorian Richter again.
-If I've not lost you already then you'll know that in first position we can play the Dorian scale like this.
-And if we play the same notes in 2nd position, that's going to be the Aeolian scale, otherwise known as natural minor.
-This *is* the tuning which Seydel, Lee Oscar and most people in the harp speaking world call Natural Minor tuning because when they set it up they are only thinking about paying it in 2nd position.

-And the list goes on.
-What I've called Mixolydian Richter here is often called Dorian cross, because people are interested in playing Dorian in 2nd position (cross harp).
-And I'm not taking a shot at anyone here.
-Naming your tuning based on the position you're configuring it for makes a lot of sense.

-But one thing is clear from all of this.
-Positional playing is about more than just the scales made available.
-And that's because musical character is about more than just the scale you play.
-Each position contains textural, chordal and tonal characteristics, both opportunities and quirks.
-Dorian in 6th position will not sound the same as Dorain in 4th position, and this is why I love the harmonica.
-It's an instrument of perverted specialisation, and every perversion is it's own specialisation.

-And that's why, if we accept that there are 8 possible tunings within the Richter system as we have here, and 8 positions for normal people to play on each, then there are 64 unique sounds to explore.

-We should all have a soft spot for Richter.
-It's scope has vastly outstripped it's ambition, and I hope I've shown that not only applies to the achievements of positional playing, but also to it's unacknowledged fingerprint in the body of alternate tunings and the as yet unexplored possibilities in the numerous permutations therein.

-Richter *is not* the only system, and everything I've said here is as applicable to any other, like Circular as we've also got in our list.

 -----